Former Houston Oilers cheerleaders rally together for cheerful routine

 HOUSTON,Texas (KTRK) -- Former NFL cheerleaders for the Houston Oilers took to social media to spread some joy during what they say has been a "stressful" time.

-The group of about 200 members were seen performing separate routines from the comfort of their individual homes.
+A portion of the group that holds a total of about 200 members were seen performing separate routines from the comfort of their individual homes.

 One of the former cheerleaders said the group decided to get together to create the video in hopes of spreading cheer throughout the community as 'stay-at-home' orders continue across the country.